-In my previous blog post, we have discussed negative risks response strategies, and now we are going to discuss the risk response strategies for positive risks or opportunities.
+In my previous blog post, we have discussed negative risks response strategies.
+Today we are going to discuss the risk response strategies for positive risks or opportunities.

 Risk response strategies for positive risks differ from the risk response strategies for negative risks because of the difference in nature of these two types of risks.

 Negative risks have a negative impact on the project objectives, so strategies to deal with them are intended to lower the impact of the risk.
-On the other hand, positive risk have a positive impact on project objectives, so strategies to deal with them will focus on increasing the chances of them happening.
+On the other hand, positive risks have a positive impact on project objectives, so strategies to deal with them will focus on increasing the chances of them occurring.

 According to the PMBOK Guide fifth edition, the following strategies are used to manage positive risks: